-Marrow On The Move™ brings together the BMTCT community—including families, friends, blood and marrow donors, and care providers—as they celebrate the victories they have attained in fighting debilitating blood diseases.
-The day will feature activities including a walk/run/ride tailored to allow the participation of people at all levels of physical fitness.
-The event will also feature a campaign to raise funds for operational expenses for next year's event and for BMTCT research.
+Marrow On The Move™ brought together the BMTCT community—including families, friends, blood and marrow donors, and care providers—as they celebrated the victories they have attained in fighting debilitating blood diseases.
 Doctors in the adult BMT Program are engaged in cutting-edge research at the University of Minnesota.
 Funds raised during Marrow On The Move™ will support research to improve the care and outcomes of our BMTCT patients.

 Our patients come together in small support groups organized by our BMTCT social workers.
 Patients deeply appreciate these support groups and often report how great it is to realize that "I am not alone."
 For patients in the first year of treatment, these support groups allow them to see that others have gone through the same experiences and are thriving years later.
 Moreover, patients who have survived for longer than a year after treatment are happy for the opportunity to share their experiences and encourage those who are still recovering.
 After hearing about Marrow On The Move™, one individual in a support group said, "I always have a goal to look forward to.
 Now I have something to look forward to next summer!"

 “Disparities in CAR-T referral and utilization for patients with diffuse large B-cell lymphoma”

 - Dr. Fiona He

 "Cellular senescence as a biomarker of frailty and predictor of toxicity"